microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0/Remove-MgUserContactExtension.md

 # Remove-MgUserContactExtension

 ## SYNOPSIS
-Delete navigation property extensions for users
+The collection of open extensions defined for the contact.
+Nullable.

 ## SYNTAX